Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     andreas@nuc:~/smarthome$ nano mosquitto/config/mosquitto.conf
     ```

-    Paste this configuration to define the logging and persistence locations.
+    Paste this configuration to define the logging and persistence locations, the port to listen to on any interface.
+Furthermore, this enables anonymous authentication to keep this tutorial simple.
+Mosquitto provides multiple [authentication methods](https://mosquitto.org/documentation/authentication-methods/) for production systems.

     ```
     persistence true
     persistence_location /mosquitto/data/
     log_dest file /mosquitto/log/mosquitto.log
+    listener 1883
+    allow_anonymous true
     ```

 4. **Create and run the Docker containers**